 Best Overall Sunglasses for Women

-The Ray-Ban Erika are an excellent quality pair of women's sunglasses.
+The Ray-Ban Erika rose to the top as a pair of sunglasses of excellent quality and great style, as their brand is known for.
 Their lenses are crisp and clear, offering an ideal balance of protection in bright light while still being usable and pleasant to wear in lower and medium lighting.
 Though many pairs we tested have gradients, the Erika sets the bar for what a gradient should be.
-They're dark and protective on top, without being too dark for lower light and they transition smoothly to a lighter shade on the bottom without totally losing their protection.
-The glossy fronts and flexible, metal bows feel comfortable, familiar, and secure on the head.
+They're dark and protective on top, without being too dark for lower light, and they transition smoothly to a lighter shade on the bottom without totally losing their protection.
+The glossy fronts and flexible metal bows feel comfortable, familiar, and secure on the head.
 At just 22 grams, they're fairly lightweight, even though their medium-large lenses and width offer above-average coverage and a style our entire panel of testers loved.

 Though the particular Grey Gradient lenses we tested aren't polarized, the Erika come in a wide variety of colors — in both lenses and frames — many of which are polarized.
 The flexible metal arms add comfort on the face but are a tad bit loose for securely wearing on the top of your head.
 The grey lenses appeared more of a purple hue, though we found ourselves enjoying the extra style and contrast it provides.
 Though a bit pricey, these shades delivered a top-notch performance across the board for less than many others